mambawopieman/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it should not be done prematurely.
 Focusing too much on optimization early on can lead to overly complex code that is difficult to maintain and debug.
 Instead, programmers should focus on writing clear, readable code that gets the job done first, and then optimize only where necessary.

+# 2023-12-09
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clear, simple code first and optimize only when needed.